Safety Tips for Elderly Cardio Exercises in Assisted Living Settings

 Choose Low-Impact Exercises

-Low-impact exercises are gentle on the joints and reduce the risk of injury.
-Walking, cycling on a stationary bike, and water aerobics are excellent low-impact cardio options.
-These exercises provide cardiovascular benefits without placing too much strain on the body.
+Low-impact exercises, such as a Nordic lifting mini stepper, are gentle on the joints and reduce the risk of injury.
+Walking, cycling on a stationary bike, and water aerobics are also excellent low-impact cardio options.
+These exercises, including the Nordic mini stepper, provide cardiovascular benefits without placing too much strain on the body.

 Monitor Heart Rate